“List My House For Sale”

 - Let us know about your situation and your house

 - We’ll evaluate it quickly (usually within 48 hours)

-- You’ll receive a fair win-win all cash offer
+- You’ll receive a fair win-win all-cash offer

 Want To Learn How To Stop Foreclosure Now?

 So, are you in foreclosure and want to learn how to stop foreclosure now?
-We’ve created free online guides to help homeowners just like you find out your options on getting out of the sticky situation you’re in right now.
+We’ve created free online guides to help homeowners just like you find out your options for getting out of the sticky situation you’re in right now.

-You aren’t the first person to go through a foreclosure… and won’t be the last.
+You aren’t the first person to go through a foreclosure… and you won’t be the last.
 So don’t feel ashamed.
 It happens.